How To Make Tamarind Pulp From Pods

 Q: Can I use tamarind concentrate instead of making pulp from pods?

 A: Yes, tamarind concentrate is a convenient alternative.
-However, it often has a more intense and less nuanced flavor than fresh tamarind pulp.
+Still, it often has a more intense and less nuanced flavor than fresh tamarind pulp.
 If using concentrate, start with a small amount and adjust to taste, as it can be quite potent.

 Q: How do I know if my tamarind pods are fresh?